-When a vehicle’s engine is turned on and detonation occurs, there is a knock sensor that will detect these vibrations and send a voltage signal to the powertrain control module.
+When a vehicle’s engine is started up and detonation occurs, there is a knock sensor that will detect these vibrations and send a voltage signal to the powertrain control module.
 From there, the module will alter the ignition’s timing and prevent engine detonation.

-Top 5 Symptoms of a Bad Knock Sensor
+Top 5 Bad Knock Sensor Symptoms

-1. Engine Warning Light
+1) Engine Warning Light

 Of course, there are many reasons why an engine warning light could turn on and a bad knock sensor is one of them.
 Regardless of the reason, you shouldn’t take the chance of ignoring it for too long or it could have devastating effects on your engine.

-2. Loud Sounds
+2) Loud Sounds

 The reason this noise occurs is due to the ignition of the air and fuel mixture inside of the cylinder.
 Normally, the mixture would reach the combustion point instead.
 Therefore, sounds like this should motivate you to take your vehicle to the mechanic promptly.

-3. Bad Fuel Mileage
+3) Bad Fuel Mileage

 If you notice that you’re getting fewer miles per gallon than you normally do, then a bad knock sensor could be contributing to that.
 Again, there are many reasons for why you might get bad fuel mileage.

-4. Poor Acceleration
+4) Poor Acceleration

 When you step on the gas pedal to accelerate your vehicle and it doesn’t accelerate fast, then a bad knock sensor is probably preventing the acceleration from being effective.
 You can be sure of this if you already have the previous three symptoms occurring.

-5. Poor Engine Performance
+5) Poor Engine Performance

-The worst symptoms from a bad knock sensor will occur when the engine starts to get damaged by If you’ve let this problem escalate without replacing the bad knock sensor, then your vehicle will begin to increasingly drag and jerk around.
 There may even be a burning smell coming from the engine and getting into the cabin of your vehicle.
 Any further use of the vehicle in this condition could result in the entire engine being destroyed.
-Then, you’re looking at many thousands of dollars to replace your entire engine.
-Don’t wait for that to happen.
-It is much cheaper to just replace the knock sensor.

-The Average Replacement Cost
+Knock Sensor Replacement Cost